 He has taught college students about the web at the School of Design at Carnegie Mellon University.
 He also has a great love for letterpress printing, which he acquired while attending Indiana University in Bloomington, Indiana, where he received a BFA in Graphic Design.
 Matt's interest in the world of letterpress lead him to become one of the creators of Wood Type Revival, a project which seeks out lost historic wood type and converts it into digital fonts for modern designers.

 Matt believes that bringing together the knowledge and expertise of designers, developers and their clients is of paramount importance for the creation of successful designs.
 His work is governed by the idea that design should be driven by a clear user-centric purpose, rather than by subjective aesthetic concerns.

-Previous to entering the world of graphic design, Matt was an active musician in Bloomington, Indiana and Chicago, Illinois.
-He performed on a number of records for various bands, and toured extensively in North America and Europe.
-Somehow his college band got sort of famous in Japan, which is a long story.
+Matt lives in Pittsburgh, Pennsylvania with his wife Elizabeth and his son Argus.
+Previous to entering the world of design, Matt was an active musician in Bloomington, Indiana and Chicago, Illinois.
+He toured the US, Europe, and Asia with a couple of independent rock bands, and played on a fair number of internationally-distributed records.
+Somehow he got sort of famous in Japan, which is a long story.

 - Responsive Comping: Obtaining Signoff without Mockups on A List Apart

 - What's Your Vertical? on the Bearded Blog

 - Improvising in the Boardroom on A List Apart